compulim/generator-azure-web-app/README.md

 Follow steps below for first time setup for GitHub deployment.

-1. Commit your project to GitHub
+1. Commit your project to GitHub as a public repository
 2. Browse on GitHub
 3. Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)